Erk-Vural/Java_Articles/repository-controller/README.md

 ### Spring @Repository Annotation

-This annotation is a specilazed @Component annotation and responsable for storage, retrival, update, delete and search operations on objects.
+This annotation is a specialized @Component annotation and responsable for storage, retrival, update, delete and search operations on objects.
 It's similar to DAO pattern which reponsible for CRUD operations for Database tables.

 Below is a simple User entity and UserRepository for demonstrate uses of a repository.